 For Office 365, you can define various pushing options:

-Push Type: source objects can be created as:
+Push Type: source users and groups can be created at the destination as:

 3.2.4.
 Push Customizations

-The Push Customizations allows to select the attributes to push.
+The Push Customizations allow selecting the attributes to push.

-The Actions section allows you to manually synchronize your users between tenants.
+The Actions section allows you to synchronize your users and groups between tenants manually.
 When your rules are correct, you can automate and schedule the synchronizations.

 4.1.
 Manual Synchronization

 This chapter explains how to synchronize your users and groups between a source and a target tenant.
 This is a two-step synchronization, the first step is to pull the users and groups from the source and then push them to the target.

 - Pull: choose both your Source and Target connectors, then click on PULL to pull the users and groups from your tenant.
 This step will pull (discover) the users and groups on the source tenant.